ExtrabiomesXL/ExtrabiomesXL/README-Installation.txt

 -----------------------------------------------------------------

-Please remember that ModLoader, ModLoaderMP, and Minecraft Forge is required for ExtraBiomes to work!
+Please remember that you need to install ModLoader and Minecraft Forge for ExtraBiomesXL to work!

-Thank you so much for downloading ExtraBiomesXL!
+Thank you so much for downloading ExtraBiomesXL! :D

 -----------------------------------------------------------------